Aceinna/docs_openrtk/tools/evb.rst

 OpenIMU  Default Coordinate System
 -----------------------------------------

 The OpenIMU  default coordinate systems is shown below.
-By defualt a configuration setting is provided to control the coordinate system.
+In the reference IMU apps, a configuration setting is provided to control the coordinate system.
 These configurable elements are known as **Configuration Parameters**.